Create a custom colour replace component

 // NOTE: we also need to add ref={imageRef} to the Image component

-If you'd like to see thigs in action, go ahead and give it a try below.
+If you’d like to see things in action, go ahead and try it below.

-You could add additional colours to the list in the component and test the result with additional colours.
+You could add more colours to the list in the component and test with those.

-Creating beautiful e-commerce experiences couldn't be simpler if we are using the right tools for the job.
-The approach in the Jamstack is to utilise third-party services and APIs to create an enhanced experience.
-In this article, we had a look at how Cloudinary's colour replace feature can be used in conjunction with React to create a customised, reusable colour selector component.
+Building beautiful e-commerce experiences becomes much simpler when you’ve got the right tools.
+The Jamstack approach is to use third-party services and APIs to create an enhanced experience.
+Here, we’ve seen how Cloudinary’s colour replace feature pairs with React to produce a reusable colour selector component.